Storm Barra: Weather warnings for most of UK as gales and rain hit

 - A yellow warning of heavy snow for northern England and inland areas of Scotland lasting until midnight

-And in Northern Ireland, more than 1,000 homes are currently without power due to damage to the network.
+And in Northern Ireland, about 5,500 homes are currently without power due to damage to the network.

 A further 446 homes have lost power across Wales, and ferry services have been cancelled.